Richard Widmark: Early life

+Career

 Radio

-Widmark made his debut as a radio actor in 1938 on Aunt Jenny's Real Life Stories.
+Widmark made his performing debut as a radio actor in 1938 on Aunt Jenny's Real Life Stories.
 In 1941 and 1942, he was heard daily on the Mutual Broadcasting System in the title role of the daytime serial Front Page Farrell, introduced each afternoon as "the exciting, unforgettable radio drama... the story of a crack newspaperman and his wife, the story of David and Sally Farrell."
 Farrell was a top reporter for the Brooklyn Eagle.
 When the series moved to NBC, Widmark turned the role to Carleton G. Young and Staats Cotsworth.

-During the 1940s, Widmark was also heard on such network radio programs as Gang Busters, The Shadow, Inner Sanctum Mysteries, Joyce Jordan, M.D., Molle Mystery Theater, Suspense, and Ethel and Albert.
+During the 1940s, Widmark was also heard on such network radio programs as Gang Busters; The Shadow; Inner Sanctum Mysteries; Joyce Jordan, M.D.; Molle Mystery Theater; Suspense; and Ethel and Albert.
 In 1952, he portrayed Cincinnatus Shryock in an episode of Cavalcade of America titled "Adventure on the Kentucky".
-He returned to radio drama decades later, performing on CBS Radio Mystery Theater (1974–82), and was also one of the five hosts on Sears Radio Theater (as the Friday "adventure night" host) from 1979 to 1981.
+He returned to radio drama decades later, performing on CBS Radio Mystery Theater (1974–82), and was also one of the five hosts on Sears Radio Theater (as the Friday "adventure night" host) during 1979-1980.

 Broadway

 Widmark appeared on Broadway in 1943 in F. Hugh Herbert's Kiss and Tell and in William Saroyan's Get Away Old Man, directed by George Abbott, which ran for 13 performances.
-He was unable to join the military during World War II because of a perforated eardrum.
 He was in Chicago appearing in a stage production of Dream Girl with June Havoc when 20th Century Fox signed him to a seven-year contract.

-Films

-Kiss of Death and villainous roles
+Film and television

 Widmark's first movie appearance was in the 1947 film noir Kiss of Death, as the giggling, sociopathic villain Tommy Udo.
 In his most notorious scene, Udo pushed a woman in a wheelchair (played by Mildred Dunnock) down a flight of stairs to her death.
 Widmark was almost not cast.
 He said, "The director, Henry Hathaway, didn't want me.
 I have a high forehead; he thought I looked too intellectual."
 Hathaway was overruled by studio boss Darryl F. Zanuck.
 "Hathaway gave me kind of a bad time," recalled Widmark.
 Kiss of Death was a commercial and critical success: Widmark won the Golden Globe Award for New Star of the Year - Actor, and was nominated for the Academy Award for Best Supporting Actor for his performance.

-Widmark followed Kiss of Death with other villainous performances in the films noir The Street with No Name and Road House, and the western Yellow Sky (all 1948), the latter film with Gregory Peck and Anne Baxter.
+Widmark followed Kiss of Death with other villainous performances in the films noir The Street with No Name and Road House, and the Western Yellow Sky (all 1948), the latter film with Gregory Peck and Anne Baxter.
 Another standout villainous role was in the racial melodrama No Way Out (1950), with Sidney Poitier in his film debut.
 Widmark and Poitier became good friends and worked in a number of films together in later years.